ba-st/Willow/docs/Interaction-Affordances.md

         containing: [ :canvas | canvas strong: Time now ].
 button onTrigger render: currentTimeView
 ```
-This will configure the handler function bound to the button click event to perform an AJAX call and when the call is complete it will replace the DOM contents of the component with some updated rendering.
+This will configure the handler function bound to the button click event to perform an AJAX call.
+When the call is complete it will replace the DOM contents of the component with some updated rendering.

 ![Combined Interaction](images/Rendering.gif)